pcimcioch/protobuf-annotation-processor/README.md

 only serialization logic.
 By definition, they are immutable and provide good equals, hashcode and toString implementations.

-The biggest disadvantage of this library compared to the others is the performance.
-Official protoc generates code that is very efficient.
-It doesn't mean that this implementation is slow.
-If you don't use Protobuf for lightning fast serialization, this implementation might be a viable pick for you.
-If you do care about each microsecond though, just check its performance for your case.
-There are few [JMH performance tests](test/src/jmh/java/com/protobuf/performance/PerformanceTest.java) that compare this solution with protoc.

 # Quick Start
 You can define your protobuf schema using only java annotations

 ```java
 @Message(
         name = "SimpleRecord",
         fields = {